The Future of Restaurant Real Estate

 Each of these changes puts the more traditional restaurant real estate strategy into question.
 Is there a better approach to getting food in front of customers?
 The answer is a resounding yes.
 In fact, there are a number of strategies to test in the coming year.

 At Occupier, we’ve been witness to a series of new waves in restaurant real estate — all set to serve the ever-evolving restaurant industry.
-But this often means a change in strategy for those in the space.
-Otherwise, it will be difficult to compete.
+But this often means a change in real estate strategy.
 The following are often the best places to start:

-Commercial vacancy rates going up pose a unique opportunity for the restaurant industry.
-Although endcaps might be hard to come by, many other second-generation retail spaces are ripe for the picking — thanks in no small part to the many Subway, Dunkin’, Pizza Hut, and even Starbucks locations that closed up shop over the last few years.
+Commercial vacancy rates are tough to come by as retail & restauranters have recovered post-covid.
+Although endcaps might be hard to come by, many other second-generation retail spaces in smaller markets are ripe for the picking.
 The build-out would be minimal to meet a new tenant’s needs.
 A few modifications are often all that’s necessary, shortening the time it takes to open a new restaurant location to just three months in some cases.

-Besides, most landlords are open to negotiations for spaces sitting vacant, and more attractive terms can save tenants as much as 50% of the initial investment when leasing second-generation spaces.
+Besides, most landlords are open to negotiations for spaces sitting vacant, and more attractive terms can save tenants on their base rents when leasing second-generation spaces.
 Reach out to area landlords to gauge interest and determine whether they’ve got a space that’s a good fit for your brand and customer base.

 Perhaps you want to test out a new menu or new market before committing to a brick-and-mortar location.
 A “shadow” kitchen makes this possible at a fairly low cost.
 Should you need help exploring this option, Reef Technology has become a major player in the space.
 The company is currently aiming to facilitate 10,000 ghost kitchen concept locations.